autumninthecloud/IM_w_fairness/README.md

 #### Optimization framework

-We’ll use a greedy algorithm to return the top scoring influencers based on their cumulative influence probabilities across the network.
+We’ll use a [greedy approach](https://en.wikipedia.org/wiki/Greedy_algorithm) to return the top scoring influencers based on their cumulative influence probabilities across the network.
 Once the top influencer is identified, we remove their target users from the network, and repeat this process until we have the number we set aside in our budget.

 #### Glossary